-The latest update to this website was at 850pm Wednesday (HST)
+The latest update to this website was 648pm Wednesday evening (HST)

 Here are the latest 24-hour precipitation totals (inches) for each of the islands as of Wednesday evening: